-Hummingbirds are not typically associated with winter, but depending on where you are birding during the colder months of the year is possible to see and enjoy these flying jewels even in cold regions.
-Winter hummingbirds are nothing new, and sightings in North America have been noticed since the 1950s.
-Due to more interest in these tiny birds and a better availability of supplemental feeders, however, more and more hummingbirds have been staying further north during the winter since the 1990s.
+Winter hummingbirds are nothing new, and sightings in North America have been recorded since the 1950s.
+Due to more interest in these tiny birds and better availability of supplemental feeders, however, more and more hummingbirds have been staying farther north during the winter since the 1990s.

 Winter Hummingbird Species

-- Anna's Hummingbird: This western hummingbird is a year-round resident of the Pacific coast from northern Baja to as far north as Vancouver and southern British Columbia.
-They are also found year-round in southwestern Arizona and northwestern Mexico.
+This western hummingbird is a year-round resident of the Pacific coast from northern Baja to as far north as Vancouver and southern British Columbia.
+Anna's hummingbirds are also found year-round in southwestern Arizona and northwestern Mexico.

-- Rufous Hummingbird: Primarily a western breeding species, the rufous hummingbird generally overwinters in its central Mexico winter range.
-More and more of these audacious hummers, however, have also be noted wintering throughout the southeastern United States and along the Gulf Coast.
+Primarily a western breeding species, the rufous hummingbird generally overwinters in central Mexico.
+More and more of these audacious hummers, however, have also been noted wintering throughout the southeastern United States and along the Gulf Coast.
 Winter populations are highly variable but have been increasing in recent years.

-- Broad-Billed Hummingbird: This western hummingbird is locally common in the southwestern United States during the summer, and in some winters it can be found as far north as southern and central Arizona.
+The broad-billed hummingbird is a western species common in the southwestern United States during the summer, and in some winters it can be found as far north as southern and central Arizona.

 In addition to these winter hummingbirds, other hummingbird species can occasionally be found as vagrant birds far outside their expected winter locations, bringing a touch of summer excitement to winter birders.